 Careers at Shebbear College is run by Mrs Aliberti.
 We also employ a company called Inspiring Futures, who offer activities for pupils starting in Form One and then join us to do workshops and more detailed Careers Guidance with a Careers Officer throughout pupils’ time at school and beyond.
 Our membership of ISCO, the Independent Schools Careers Organisation, gives us access to many resources some of which are detailed below.
 It offers independent professional advice through a comprehensive, expert Careers programme with access at different levels for all pupils at the school.

-Here is a brief overview of the sessions run by Inspiring Futures that are offered to all pupils:-
+Here is a brief overview of the sessions run by Inspiring Futures that are offered to all pupils:

-Form Three – A computer based programme called ‘Careers Investigator’ where pupils who are beginning to think about GCSE option choices, also start to think about the world of work and are introduced to a range of different career paths.
+Form 3 – A computer based programme called ‘Careers Investigator’ where pupils who are beginning to think about GCSE option choices, also start to think about the world of work and are introduced to a range of different career paths.
 They will also have a half day workshop in the Spring Term on ‘Study Skills’.